 Core values are shaped by many factors, like upbringing, education, and life experiences.
 Personal experiences have a big impact on individual core values.
 For instance, someone who has overcome challenges may value resilience and determination.
 Cultural and societal factors also influence core values.
 For businesses in collectivist cultures, teamwork and community may be a priority, while in individualistic cultures, independence and competition may be emphasized.

-In the end, core values are areflection of what individuals and organizations see as most important, created from personal experiences and societal influences.
+In the end, core values reflect what individuals and organizations consider most important, created from personal experiences and societal influences.

 Examples of Core Values